 As I’ve written in The Musician’s Way, we need to bring both romance and exactness to everything we play or sing.

-Ultimately, by learning our material deeply and increasing tempos gradually, we can deliver inspired, precise performances.
+Ultimately, by learning our material deeply and increasing tempos gradually, we we attain soulful control and can deliver inspired, precise performances.

 The Feeling of Soulful Control